Is Closing a Credit Card With a Zero Balance a Good Idea?

 You finally sent in that last payment and your credit card has a zero balance.
 After you’ve congratulated yourself for paying it off, you plan to call the lender and close your card.

-But before you do, it’s important to note that closing down a card with a zero may not be the best move for your credit score.
+But before you do, it’s important to note that closing down a card with a zero balance may not be the best move for your credit score.
 Let’s explore some situations where closing down a credit card with no balance may, or may not, be a good idea.

 How a Credit Card With No Balance Affects Your Credit Utilization Rate

 If you choose to close a credit card with a zero balance, your total credit limit will decrease.
-As a result, your credit utilization ratio will increase, particularly if you carry a balance on other credit cards.
+As a result, your credit utilization ratio will increase, particularly if you carry a balance on other credit cards.3

 For example, let’s say you have three credit cards with a $5,000 limit on each for a total credit limit of $15,000.
 If you have zero balance on one card and a total balance of $5,000 across the other two, that’s a 30% credit utilization ratio – the upper limit of the recommended zone.
 So, if you close the card with a zero balance, your total credit limit drops to $10,000 and the same $5,000 balance is now a 50% utilization ratio, as seen in the accompanying table.
-That’s something that could shave points off your credit score.
+That’s a situation that could shave points off your credit score.

 Impact of Closing Zero Balance Credit Card on Credit Utilization Ratio